 Few people are aware of the fat burning effects witnessed from just taking 1 serving of PRE-KAGED before the workout.
-This is obtained by the powerful ingredient PurCaf, which is known as the one of the worlds leading and legal performance enhancing supplements.
-It’s so powerful it’s even banned in most sports because of the unfair advantage it may give to athletes.
+This is obtained by the powerful ingredient PurCaf Organic Caffeine, which is a powerful performance enhancing supplement.

-Many studies have shown that the caffeine from PurCaf can enhance the amount of fatty acids you burn during the session, which will help you shred belly fat while maintaining muscle carbohydrate (glycogen stores) for optimal performance.
-The benefits don’t stop there either, as it can also enhance the amount of calories you burn AFTER the session as well.
-So you will burn more fat in the session and after!
+Several studies have shown that the caffeine can enhance the amount of fatty acids you burn during the session, which will help you shred fat while maintaining muscle carbohydrate (glycogen stores) for optimal performance.
+The benefits don’t stop there.
+It can also enhance the number of calories you burn after your training session as well.

-If you really want to enhance your fat loss then try combining this with CLEANBURN for the ultimate fat loss supplement stack!
+If you really want to enhance your fat loss efforts, then try combining PurCaf Organic Caffeine with Clean Burn for the ultimate fat loss supplement stack!

 If you’ve been in the iron game for some years you will appreciate how it can take weeks or even months to just add a few pounds to your bench press.
-However, with a well formulated pre-workout such as PRE-KAGED you may be able to do this in just one scoop, drank 30-60 minutes before you head to the gym.
+However, with a well-formulated pre-workout supplement such as PRE-KAGED, it can help boost workout performance in just one scoop.
+Consume one serving approximately 30 minutes before you head to the gym.

-If you want to quickly take your performance to the next level then add in 1 scoop of PRE-KAGED before every workout.
+If you want to quickly take your performance to the next level, add in 1 scoop of PRE-KAGED to your supplement regimen before every workout.

 Training volume is defined as the total amount of reps, sets and weight lifter per session.
 Hypertrophy researchers have highlighted that this is one of the few mechanisms and drivers of muscle growth and strength gains.
 To a certain extent, the more volume or sets you do per exercise the more you will grow.

 This is just one more reason why you should take PRE-KAGED before hitting the gym, with research showing caffeine and beta alanine enhancing the amount of volume per set and over the total session.